mainkoon81/ooo-Minkun-Model-Collection-II/README.md

 <img src="https://user-images.githubusercontent.com/31917400/52852977-071ca180-3112-11e9-8928-f44a07c0f347.jpg" />

 For example,
- - Dynamic Bayesian Network: to deal with temporal processes where we have replication over time.
+ - Dynamic Bayesian Network(DBN): to deal with temporal processes where we have replication over time.
  - Object Relational Model:
    - Directed: Bayesian Network
    - Undirected: Markov Network

 How do you represent the dependency model over that ensemble in a coherent way?

+> Temporal Model(DBN) with TimeSeries:
+ - Template Model incorporates multiple copies of the same variable thus allows us to represent multiple models within a single representation.
+ - Plus, this system evolves over time - Dynamic Bayesian Network

+> Temporal Model(HMM):
+ - Although Hidden Markov Models can be viewed as a subclass of dynamic Bayesian networks, they have their own type of structure that makes them particularly useful for a broad range of applications.

-> Temporal Model:
+> Plate Model:
+ -